-With its beginnings on December 26, 1939 as the IOA Youth Ranch, the Oklahoma Lions Boys Ranch has a long history and tradition of turning young lives around.
+With its beginnings in 1938 as the IOA Youth Ranch, the Oklahoma Lions Boys Ranch has a long history and tradition of turning young lives around.

 Our past experience has brought us to where we are today and allows us to move forward with great success.
 To understand some of our history, we’ve created a video that we’d like you to see.